akk0ga/drawbot/README.md

 </p>

 # Picasso
 You don't know how to draw ?
-No problem ! with picasso you can draw anything on paint or paint3D
+No problem ! with picasso you can draw anything on your computer

+## platform available:
+- paint
+- paint 3d
+- skribble.io